Buloh Kasap Bridge

 The Buloh Kasap Bridge (Jambatan Buloh Kasap) is a historical bridge in Malaysia, made famous during World War II.
 It is located on Federal Route 1 in the town of Buloh Kasap, Segamat District, Johor, Malaysia.
-The bridge is built across Muar River (Sungai Muar) which flows pass Buloh Kasap.
+The bridge is built across the Muar River (Sungai Muar) which flows pass Buloh Kasap.
+It is also known as Jambatan Putus (Broken Bridge) due to parts of its span being destroyed during the war.

+Etymology

+The bridge got its name from the town of Buloh Kasap, which in turn was named after a type of bamboo known as 'buluh kasap' (Schizostachyum zollingeri) that was abundant here when the town was first opened.